act-rules/act-rules.github.io/_rules/SC1-3-1-aria-required-context-role.md

 The rule applies to any HTML or SVG element that is [included in the accessibility tree](#included-in-the-accessibility-tree) and has an explicit [semantic role](#semantic-role) with a [WAI-ARIA required context role](https://www.w3.org/TR/wai-aria-1.1/#scope), except if the element has an implicit semantic role that is identical to its explicit semantic role.

-**Note:** An example of an element that has an implicit semantic role that is identical to its explicit semantic role is an `<li>`element that has `role="listitem"`.
-Elements like these are not applicable to this rule.
+**Note:** An example of an element that has an implicit semantic role that is identical to its explicit semantic role is an `<li>` element that has `role="listitem"`.
+This rule is not applicable to elements like this.

 ## Expectation